gukoff/web-game-complete/modules/00_intro/README.md

 ![Picture of VSCode command palette with command reopen in container](./containercommand.png 'Reopen in container command')

-Once the container is running the bottom left of your VSCode window will show at the bottom left that the dev container is running:
+Once the container is running the bottom left of your VSCode window will show that the dev container is running:

 ![VSCode window shows running dev container](./devcontainer.png 'Dev container is running')